BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 ![installextension-ezgif.com-optimize.gif](/tutorials/bg3-mod-helper/installextension-ezgif.com-optimize.gif)

 > It is recommended that you restart VSCode after installing.
-In fact, you should restart VSCode everytime you change your workspace for ensurance.
+In fact, you should restart VSCode everytime you change your workspace.
 {.is-warning}

 ## Getting Started
-After installing the extension, you will most likely see a message like this:
+After installing the extension, you will see a message like this:

 ![error_message_on_start.png](/tutorials/bg3-mod-helper/error_message_on_start.png)
 or this: